-Each Division Forester conducts aerial right-of-way assessments of all 115kV, 230kV and 345kV transmission lines within their respective territorial responsibilities each year.
-The purpose of these annual assessments is to monitor right-of-way conditions so as to protect the lines from interruptions caused by trees and tall growing shrubs.
+Each Division Forester conducts aerial right-of-way assessments of one-half of 115kV, and all 230kV and 345kV transmission lines within their respective territorial responsibilities each year.
+The purpose of these assessments is to monitor right-of-way conditions so as to protect the lines from interruptions caused by trees and tall growing shrubs.
 Any other environmental impacts, such as unauthorized or destructive use, are noted.
-Annual helicopter visual assessments are normally scheduled during the late spring to mid-summer periods as needed to identify critical electric line mid-span and danger tree conditions, and/or to review completion of the previous year's work.
+These assessments are normally scheduled during the late spring to mid-summer periods as needed to identify critical electric line mid-span and danger tree conditions, and/or to review completion of the previous year's work.